cruiseresearchgroup/SOCIA/README.md

 - Performance optimizations
 - Any other observations or recommendations

+If you don't want to provide feedback, just press Enter twice to skip.
-Enter your feedback (press Enter twice to finish):
+Otherwise, enter your feedback (press Enter twice to finish):
 --------------------------------------------------------------------------------
 ```